beego/beego-doc/docs/en-US/developing/web/view/page.md

 ## Controllers

-Before you can use the paginator in the view you have to set it in your controller:
+Before you can use the paginator in the view, you have to set it in your controller:

     package controllers